Levonorgestrel (Oral route)

 Levonorgestrel is an emergency contraceptive that is used to prevent pregnancy after unprotected sex or after failure of another birth control method.
 It works by preventing a woman's egg from fully developing.
 It may also prevent the attachment of the woman's egg to the wall of the uterus (womb).

 No contraceptive method is 100 percent effective.
 Birth control methods such as having surgery to become sterile or not having sex are more effective.
 This medicine should not be used as a regular method of birth control.
-Discuss with your doctor your options for birth control.
+Discuss your options for birth control with your doctor.

 Before Using This Medicine: